It appeared this would be troublesome.

 "Yes, that's true.
 What should we do now?"
 Ballock asked, but he didn't wait for an answer before grumbling, "Is it hinting we dig the ground?"
 The short walk had already weighed heavily on them, and the thought of what they might find was like a burden.

 "Most likely."
 Blood replied.
 His hand trembled slightly as it gripped the spear.
-"I have a feeling that our coming days would be stressful from now on."
+"I have a feeling that our coming days will be stressful from now on."

 Ballock nodded grimly.
 He raised his sword, its blade now coated in a dark-red hue and prepared to strike at the point.
 He signaled Blood to step aside.